thelfer/tfel/docs/web/sovs.md

 - the usage of `StandardElasticity` brick (see [this page](BehaviourBricks.html)).
-- how to use an auxiliary state variable to reduce the size of the implicit system.
+- how to use an auxiliary state variable and an integration variable to reduce the size of the implicit system.

+The full implementation is available [here](gallery/viscoelasticity/SkoroholdOlevskyViscousSinteringBehaviour.mfront)

 # About the Skorohold-Olevsky Viscous Sintering (SOVS) model